leanprover/theorem_proving_in_lean4/structures_and_records.md

 ```
 Notice we can write `{ y := 20, x := 10 }` here instead of the more
 verbose `{ x := 10, y := 20 : Point Nat }`.
 Notice also that the
-order that the fields are specified does not matter, so all the
+order that the fields are specified does not matter.
-expressions below define the same point.

 If the value of a field is not specified, Lean tries to infer it.
 If
 the unspecified fields cannot be inferred, Lean flags an error